grasmeyer/ZumeroIncrementalStore/README.md

 8. Set up a free account at [zumero.com](http://www.zumero.com).
 9. Create your own custom subclass of ZumeroIncrementalStore.
 See the section below for details.
-10. Set up your Access Control List
+10. Set up your Access Control List.
+See the section below for details.

 ### Installation with CocoaPods